 When IP rights are infringed, rights holders can take action against infringing conducts and enforce their rights.

 Our commercial experts help take your portfolio of IP assets and create economic benefits through portfolio management, integration of IP into business strategy and maximizing the value of your IP.

 Our dedicated International Filing Desk (IFD) is available to assist overseas clients and associates with filing their international patent or trademark applications in New Zealand, Australia and across the Pacific Islands.

 Trust our IP renewals specialists to manage your portfolio with care.
 To maintain your IP you'll need to renew your registration by the due date.
 We make sure you stay completely up-to-date with the relevant legislative developments.

-James & Wells has acted in three of the first six decisions under the new ‘Raising the Bar’ amendments to the Patents Act in Australia, and currently acts in more New Zealand patent oppositions than any other firm.
+James & Wells acted in three of the first six decisions under the new ‘Raising the Bar’ amendments to the Patents Act in Australia, and currently acts in more New Zealand patent oppositions than any other firm.

 With quality Intellectual Property market intelligence we can help you with:

 This intel will set you up to make the right moves at the right times, in the right direction.

 How better to meet these goals than dedicating a team to the cause.
 With the teams patent, trade mark, design, business in Asia, commercial, business strategy and commercialisation know-how, we have the expertise and credentials to leverage your place in the market.